Tag: Bay Area

 Pier 39 San Francisco (A Great Place To See Sea Lions!)

-Pier 39, in San Francisco, is such an amazing spot to see sea lions in a unique habitat.
-You can find it at Beach Street and The Embarcadero within the Fisherman’s Wharf area.
-These amazing marine mammals are here throughout the year, and they populate the area the most from late summer to spring time.…
+Pier 39, in San Francisco, is such an amazing spot (and famously known in the Bay Area) as a place to view sea lions in a unique habitat.
+You can find this location at Beach Street and The Embarcadero within the Fisherman’s Wharf area.
+It is definitely worth a visit while you are in the…

 -